kelveden/vanilli/README.md

 [![Build Status](https://travis-ci.org/kelveden/vanilli.png?branch=master)](https://travis-ci.org/kelveden/vanilli)
 [![Dependencies Status](https://david-dm.org/kelveden/vanilli.png?branch=master)](https://david-dm.org/kelveden/vanilli)

-A RESTful server running on Nodejs for storing and matching stubs/expectations from a test run.

-In it's *very* early stages.
+> IMPORTANT: In it's *very* early stages.
 Expect the goalposts to move.
 A lot.

+A RESTful server running on Nodejs for storing and matching stubs/expectations from a test run.

 ## Usage
 Whilst vanilli exposes a RESTful API (which is documented below), it'll probably make more sense to talk to vanilli from its